 Q9.
 What’s the point of getting an app if you have a responsive website?

 While a responsive website is great to have for people who aren’t ready to commit to your school district, a mobile app is built for parents, community members, and students who are engaged in your district.

 By having a mobile app, you’re reaching community members where they are most: their smartphones.
 People spend 87% of their time in apps while on their smartphones, not in web browsers like Safari or Chrome.
-People who have your app downloaded are able to quickly read and access important information, like knowing when upcoming teacher conferences are and the next day’s lunch menu.
+People who have your app downloaded are able to quickly read and access important information, like the dates of upcoming teacher conferences or the next day’s lunch menu.

-An app allows your community to have a specific place to access your school’s information, while a responsive website is more for people just generally interested in your school and can be a place to house necessary documents, like government documents.
+An app allows your community to have a specific place to access your school’s information, while a responsive website is more for people generally interested in your school and can be a place to house necessary forms, like government documents.